Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 The gardens are actually a public park along the same stretch of waterfront where you’ll find the Dispensary.

-The atmosphere energizes in the evenings, when the park is transformed into a lively night market.
+The atmosphere amps up in the evenings, when the park is transformed into a lively night market.

 Tables are set up and grills come out, and your gastronomic dreams can come true.

-This is a can’t-miss spot to eat at least one evening in Zanzibar.
-It’s loud and lively, and it smells amazing.
+Don’t miss eating here at least one evening while you’re in Zanzibar.
+It’s loud and fun and full of energy, and it smells amazing.

 Grilled seafood, samosas, filled crepes, aka Zanzibar Pizza, and my favourite, tandoori lobster.
 One evening here isn’t going to be enough.